-Contract Settings are accessible under the Contracts section at the very bottom of the Contracts Dashboard.
-These settings are strictly only accessible to the Organization Admin:
+Contract Settings are accessible under the Contracts section in the left-hand menu.
+These settings are only accessible to the Organization Admin:

-When you expand the Settings section you will see two tabs:
+When you enter the Settings section you will see two tabs:

-You can now create your own Contract Types as an Organization Admin.
+In the second tab, you can create your own Contract Types as an Organization Admin.

-Users can assign Custom Contract Fields to either be applicable to all contracts or specific Contract Types.
+Users can assign Custom Contract Fields to either be applied to all contracts or specific Contract Types.

 For example, you could create an "IT / Software" Contract Type then add a custom Field "# of Licenses" on it.
 Now when a user creates a Contract they will only need to fill in the # of Licenses when it is an "IT / Software" contract.